-Acetobacter infections
+Acetobacter Infections

-I just made my first batch of wine with the help of a friend who has been making wine for several years.
+Q: I just made my first batch of wine with the help of a friend who has been making wine for several years.
 We used frozen raspberries and sanitized everything. later, When I bottled I got a hint of vinegar and was hoping the sample taste was in my head and not for real.
 Tonight, on opening our first bottle, my husband said, “I taste vinegar!”
 That then confirmed my awful thoughts.
 Is there anything that I can do to salvage my first attempt at winemaking or should I just pour it all out?

-The quick and dirty answer to your question, and quite possibly not the one you want to hear, is that you’re best off dumping your vinegar bottles of wine down the drain.
+A: The quick and dirty answer to your question, and quite possibly not the one you want to hear, is that you’re best off dumping your vinegar bottles of wine down the drain.
 Once your wine has been infected with vinegar-causing bacteria, Acetobacter, there is nothing you can feasibly do to remove or reduce the vinegar content in your wine.

 Big commercial wineries can take advantage of reverse osmosis technology and remove their acetic acid, still a relatively expensive and rare “salvage” maneuver.
 Unfortunately, home winemakers don’t have the volume (or the thousands of dollars) to justify such treatments, nor is there the equipment small enough to run home winemaker-sized batches.
 At the end of the day, home winemakers are better off concentrating on preventing, rather than curing, high acetic acid (the main ingredient in vinegar) levels.